jesskelsall/astarus/planes/astarus.md

 ### Beginning of the World

-Astarus was formed in *176 A.A.* (488 years ago) by the insider [gods](../gods/gods.md).
+Astarus was formed in *176 AA* (488 years ago) by the insider [gods](../gods/gods.md).
 This was within two generations of history for some of the longer lived races.

 ## Geography